The Budget Diet

-Don’t let the word “homemade” scare you because no sewing is required!
+Don’t let the word “homemade” scare you because no sewing is required with these Easy Homemade Halloween Costumes.

 Today’s easy, homemade Halloween costume ideas are perfect for pre-teens!
 Tomorrow, The Budget Diet will feature easy, homemade Halloween costumes for little ones!